bjoernQ/esp32c3/README.md

 # esp32c3

+## Important:

+This fork was created to enable rapid prototyping.
+SVD patching has been enabled via [svdtools](https://github.com/stm32-rs/svdtools) so that changes can be made to the PAC as needed.
+As patches accumulate, I will eventually upstream them to the official Espressif SVDs and make the corresponding updates to this repository.

+---

 [![crates.io](https://img.shields.io/crates/v/esp32c3.svg)](https://crates.io/crates/esp32c3)

 A peripheral access crate the ESP32-C3.
 See the [`svd2rust repo`](https://github.com/rust-embedded/svd2rust) for more infomation on how to use this crate.